clarkwinkelmann/flarum-ext-gate-logger/README.md

 The next lines will show every policy class and method that are resolved for those parameters.
 After each policy the output will be shown (`ALLOW`, `FORCE_ALLOW`, `DENY`, `FORCE_DENY`, `[TRUE]`, `[FALSE]` or `[NULL]`) When a method exists on the policy with the ability name and returns non-null, the `can` method on the policy will be skipped.
 In this case the output will be shown as `SKIPPED`.

 The final line will show the computed decision and which method lead to that decision.
-It will be one of `(Criteria Priority: <which criteria stopped was matched first>)` if any of the policy classes returned non-null, `(Admin role)` if the user is admin, `(Has permission: key)` id the ability name defaulted to a permission key, or `(Default)` if nothing was matched.
+It will be one of `(Criteria Priority: <which criteria stopped was matched first>)` if any of the policy classes returned non-null, `(Admin role)` if the user is admin, `(Has permission: key)` if the ability name defaulted to a permission key, or `(Default)` if nothing was matched.

 If some gate calls are nested, they will appear as separate entries in the order in which the Gate return statements were reached.